PeterCamilleri/fOOrth/README.md

 As each version of fOOrth is made available, expect to see portable document format versions of the guide for each released version.

-## Areas of effort

-* A great deal of work is needed to make the fOOrth User Guide completed even to version 0.0.3
-* The compile methods (:, !:, .:, and .::) only work in execute mode.
-A major effort is required to make these methods at least behave in a consistent manner.
-* The fOOrth language needs to be tested (and made operational) under current versions of both Rubinius and JRuby.

-## Latest Victories

-* 2015-04-13 The test and integration suites now work correctly with minitest 5.5.1 in both Ruby versions 1.9.3 and 2.1.5!
-Finally!
-Yay!

 ## Notes

 * Tested under ruby 1.9.3p484 (2013-11-22) [i386-mingw32]